WhatsApp time limit for deleting sent messages extended to 68 minutes in new beta

-WhatsApp Unsend Message – what you need to know about the new feature
+WhatsApp Unsend Message – what you need to know about the feature

 - Open WhatsApp

 - Navigate to the chat with the offending message

 - Optionally, select multiple messages to delete several items at once